HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_03/Check_Points_Ch03.md

 The ouput will be `x is 3` if x = 3 and y = 2.

 The ouput will be `z is 6` if x = 3 and y = 3.

+**3.10**
+The problem with the code in this checkpoint is that only D or F will be printed.
+D will be printed for all whenever score is 60 or more, F is printed if score is less than 60.

+The score comparisons shall be done in descending order for this code to work as intended.